Chaldene/pancam/To-Do.md

 * Change console logging output to a STATUS Flag if possible
 * Improve Docstrings and follow standard conventions
 * Check why SWIS PIU version is not flagged
-* Split data into activities so that it is easy to view HK etc.

 ## Nice to haves